 Leveraging Housing Assistance Payment (HAP) funds (Activity #2012-16) - The San Mateo County Affordable Housing Fund was made possible partly due to the HACSM's ability to leverage HAP funds, increasing the overall financial assistance for affordable housing development.
 This funding source has resulted in an increase in affordable housing development, homeownership projects, potential agricultural workforce housing, and loans for pre-development costs.
+Gateway

-353 Main Street, a 125-unit rental housing development - completed in Spring of 2023 and 3001 Geneva, a home ownership project - completed in Summer of 2022, are some of the examples that the Affordable Housing Fund helped the production of affordable housing in San Mateo County.
+Rising, a 140-unit rental housing development - completed in Summer is an example that the Affordable Housing Fund helped the production of affordable housing in San Mateo County.

-- Expanding the Section 8 Project-Based Voucher (PBV) Program (Activity #2011 16) Toward the end of FY2023, including the PBV commitments, HACSM had used 37.50% of its voucher budget authority for project-basing.
+- Expanding the Section 8 Project-Based Voucher (PBV) Program (Activity #2011 16) Toward the end of FY2024, including the PBV commitments, HACSM had used 37.50% of its voucher budget authority for project-basing.
 Through its FY2020 Plan, HACSM received approval to increase its PBV budget cap to 40%.
 A key strategy to increase the affordable housing stock is to secure long-term contracts with owners for affordable units.
 All of the PBVs awarded to date support new construction or rehab units that are near major transportation corridors and job centers. - Leasing Success Program (Activity #2015-35) HACSM had a voucher subsidy utilization rate of 98% in 2013, but the rate decreased to 93% in 2015, and 90% by 2016.
 Through landlord outreach efforts and incentives, the "Renting Success Workshop" for its voucher holders.
-HACSM's utilization rate has decreased to about 90% in FY2023 because several affordable housing projects with over 200 PBV units experienced construction delays due to inclement weather.
+HACSM's utilization rate has been increasing above 90% in FY2024 due to the completion of several affordable housing projects with over 200 PBV units and continued efforts to pull applicants from the MTW Housing Choice Wait List on an ongoing basis.